BCG-X-Official/artkit/README.rst

 - **Simple API:** ARTKIT provides a small set of simple but powerful functions that support customized pipelines to test and evaluate virtually any Gen AI system.
 - **Asynchronous:** Leverage asynchronous processing to speed up processes that depend heavily on API calls.
 - **Caching:** Manage development costs by caching API responses to reduce the number of calls to external services.
-- **Model Agnostic:** ARTKIT supports connecting to major Gen AI model providers and allows users to develop custom model classes to connect to any Gen AI service.
+- **Model Agnostic:** ARTKIT supports connecting to major Gen AI model providers and allows users to develop new model classes to connect to any Gen AI service.
 - **End-to-End Pipelines:** Build end-to-end flows to generate test prompts, interact with a target system (i.e., system being tested), perform quantitative evaluations, and structure results for reporting.
 - **Multi-Turn Conversations:** Create automated interactive dialogs between a target system and an LLM persona programmed to interact with the target system in pursuit of a specific goal.
 - **Robust Data Flows:** Automatically track the flow of data through testing and evaluation pipelines, facilitating full traceability of data lineage in the results.